HomeBest platformsBest halal stock brokers

 Which platforms have visible Shariah certification or screening standards?+

 Musaffa, Zoya, Wahed Invest, Sarwa show certification or documented Shariah screening signals in this dataset.
-Readers should still verify the current methodology, certifier, and update frequency before investing.
+Verify the current methodology, certifier, and update frequency before investing.

 Do halal stock platforms handle dividend purification?+